-The Current Interpretation
+The Popular Interpretation

-Traditionally, the story is interpreted as demonstrating the sin of Sodom.
+Traditionally, the story has been interpreted as demonstrating the sin of Sodom.
 The usual interpretation runs as follows: God and Abraham have a conversation in which God reveals to Abraham the plan to destroy the cities on account of their wickedness.
 Since Abraham’s nephew Lot lived in that area, Abraham was concerned that Lot might innocently be included in the destruction and bargained God down to an agreement that if just ten righteous people were found in the city, the entire city would be saved.
 God then sent angels to the city, and they went to Lot’s house.
 After nightfall, all of the men of the city gathered at Lot’s door and demanded that Lot bring out his guests so that the crowd could rape them.
 The crowd is interpreted as consisting of raging homosexuals intent upon rape.
 Lot begs them not to do this and offers them his two virgin daughters for sexual abuse instead.
 The crowd becomes angrier and turns on Lot; but before they can do anything, the angels snatch Lot into the house and strike the crowd with blindness.
 The angels decide that this is the last straw for Sodom, forcibly remove Lot and his family from the city and throw the switch.
 Thereafter the city is spectacularly destroyed, demonstrating God’s wrath against homosexuals forever.

-A Fresh Look at the Story of Sodom
+A Fresh Look

 The biblical record of the destruction of Sodom is contained in Genesis 18 and 19, and is one of a chain of episodes in the life of Abraham.
 The story begins with an appearance of God to Abraham:

 And the Lord appeared unto him by the oaks of Mamre, as he sat at the door of his tent in the heat of the day.
 He lifted up his eyes and looked, and behold, three men stood in front of him.
-When he saw them, he ran from the tent door to meet them, and bowed himself to the earth, and said, “My lord, if I have found favor in your sight, do not pass by your servant.
+When he saw them, he ran from the tent door to meet them, and bowed himself to the earth, and said,My lord, if I have found favor in your sight, do not pass by your servant.

 —Genesis 18:1-3, RSV

 It is important to note that the Lord appears to Abraham in a group of three

 The next verses (4 through 8) describe in detail how Abraham went about extending his hospitality to the strangers.
-Anyone who is well read in the Old Testament will recognize Abraham’s behavior as being the normal response to unexpected visitors.
+Anyone who is well read in the Old Testament will recognize Abraham’s behavior as being the usual response to unexpected visitors.
 Then in verses 9 through 15 an account is given of the circumstances surrounding the announcement of the future birth of Isaac, which is not relevant to the story of Sodom and Gomorrah.

 Then the men set out from there, and they looked toward Sodom; and Abraham went with them to set them on their way.
-The Lord said, “Shall I hide from Abraham what I am about to do, seeing that Abraham shall become a great and mighty nation, and all the nations of the earth shall bless themselves by him?”
+The Lord said,Shall I hide from Abraham what I am about to do, seeing that Abraham shall become a great and mighty nation, and all the nations of the earth shall bless themselves by him?

 —Genesis 18:16-18, RSV